esp-rs/book/src/installation/installing-rust-for-esp.md

 > `espup install` has a `--espidf-version` option that allows installing the desired ESP-IDF version, see [Install subcommand instructions].
 When using this argument:
 > - `ldproxy` will be installed if not present already.
 > - The export file will include the necessary environment variables for ESP-IDF
-> - When building `std` applications that use the installed version of ESP-IDF, `esp-idf-sys` will recognize there is an activated ESP-IDF environment activated
+> - When building `std` applications that use the installed version of ESP-IDF, `esp-idf-sys` will recognize there is an activated ESP-IDF environment
-> and will use the activated ESP-IDF instead of downloading and installing it.
+> and will use it instead of downloading and installing it.
 >   - This is very helpful when we want to build several projects with the same ESP-IDF version as it saves time and space.
->   - Be aware that if you source the environment with an ESP-IDF version and you try to build and `std` application that uses a different version it will fail to build
+>   - Be aware that if you source the environment with an ESP-IDF version and you try to build and `std` application that uses a different version it will fail to build.

 [esp-rs/espup]: https://github.com/esp-rs/espup
 [see Usage section of the `espup` Readme]: https://github.com/esp-rs/espup#usage